-- A. Location Map
+- A. Location Map - B. Property Information

-- B. List of Dedications

 IT IS RECOMMENDED THAT THE COMMISSION:

-- 1. FIND THAT THE ACTIVITY IS EXEMPT FROM THE REQUIREMENTS OF THE CEQA PURSUANT TO TITLE 14 CALIFORNIA CODE OF REGULATIONS, SECTION 15061 BECAUSE THE ACTIVITY IS NOT A PROJECT AS DEFINED BY PUBLIC RESOURCES CODE SECTION 21065 AND TITLE 14 CALIFORNIA CODE OF REGULATIONS SECTION 15378.

-- 2. ACCEPT THE OFFER(S) TO DEDICATE PUBLIC ACCESS AND RECREATIONAL USE EASEMENT(S) LISTED ON THE ATTACHED EXHIBIT B.
+- 1. FIND THAT THE ACTIVITY IS NOT SUBJECT TO THE REQUIREMENTS OF THE CEQA PURSUANT TO TITLE 14, CALIFORNIA CODE OF REGULATIONS, SECTION 15060 (c) (3) BECAUSE THE ACTIVITY IS NOT A PROJECT AS DEFINED BY PUBLIC RESOURCES CODE SECTION 21065 AND TITLE 14 CALIFORNIA CODE OF REGULATIONS SECTION 15378. - ACCEPT THE OFFER TO DEDICATE PUBLIC ACCESS AND RECREATIONAL USE EASEMENT LISTED ON THE ATTACHED EXHIBIT B.

-CALENDAR PAG E000076

-MINUTE PAGE 0009655
+CALENDAR PAGE 00221